Moe-hacker/ruri/README.md

 This will automatically download ruri binary to `./ruri`.
 # Usage:
 See [USAGE](doc/USAGE.md) to explore all features of ruri.
+# About command-line:
+BSD style usage is partially supported now, for example, you can use `-pW /root`, but `-W/root` is not allowed.
 # WARNING:
 > [!WARNING]
 > ruri should always be executed with root privileges(sudo), and do not set SUID or any capability on it!